-There have been discussions among government authorities for either imposing tax on foreign remittance from Saudi Arabia or limit the amount one person can transfer to his home country.
-The economic condition of Saudi Arabia has been deteriorating from the past few years due to dropping in oil prices.
+There have been discussions among government authorities for either imposing tax on foreign remittance from Saudi Arabia or impose a money transfer limit or the maximum amount one can transfer to India, Pakistan or any other country through NCB quick pay, Al Rajhi, Enjaz or Telemoney.

 Is there any White money transfer limit from Saudi Arabia?

-There is no remittance or money transfer limit from Saudi Arabia to India, Pakistan, Philippines or any other country as long as you have ‘white money’ and it is sent through a legal banking channel.
+There is no money transfer limit or the maximum amount you can transfer from Saudi Arabia to India, Pakistan or any other country through NCB quick pay, Al Rajhi, Enjaz or Telemoney as long as you have ‘white money’ and it is sent through a legal banking channel.

 It is important to mention here that white money pertains to the money earned from the legal business activity.
 For example, if you are working as an employee and earning a salary of SR 10,000 per month and you have worked in Saudi Arabia for 12 months and earned SR 120,000.

 In these 12 months, you have not remitted any amount of money.
 Now after 1 year, you are planning to transfer SR 100,000 to your home country; as your family was not living here so SR 100,000 is your true saving out of money earned from a legal source of income.

 If you are transferring more than your earnings, the authorities have a right to investigate the matter.
 In other words, money transfer limit or the maximum amount you can transfer from Saudi Arabia to India, Pakistan or any other country through NCB quick pay, Al Rajhi, Enjaz or Telemoney could be any amount as long as it is your white money.